lillianmbrown/ai-portfolio/bolt-website-demo/README.md

 ## Reflections

-This project grounded my understanding of how low-code platforms like Bolt function under the hood.
-It also gave me greater confidence in supporting and coaching others to prototype and experiment — whether they're engineers, product managers, or new learners.
+This project grounded my understanding of how low-code platforms like Bolt function under the hood, and gave me greater confidence in supporting and coaching others to prototype and experiment.

-The ability to work iteratively, share progress visually, and tie it to product thinking is a key skill I aim to cultivate on any team I lead.
+As a product leader, I believe strong coaching starts with doing.
+Just like I don't coach youth athletes on batting technique if I know I have bad form myself, I also don't want to coach product managers on prototyping unless I understand the tools firsthand.
+This hands-on experience helps me identify where I can lead directly and where to bring in engineering or design leaders to elevate the work.

+By stepping into the learner role, I’m better prepared to guide others, ask sharper questions, and create a product culture that values growth, experimentation, and clarity — especially when navigating emerging tech like AI.

 ## Tech Stack